 To address these issues, and as part of broader efforts to modernize Firefox as a whole, we’ve transitioned to a new framework for developing Firefox extensions.
 Extensions created with the new standard are safer, more secure, and won’t break in new Firefox releases.
 You can still personalize Firefox with extensions the same way you do now, except they won’t break in new Firefox releases.

-Note: In Firefox version 57, in release on November 14, 2017, only extensions built with this new technology will work in Firefox.
+Note: Starting with Firefox version 57 released on November 14, 2017, only extensions built with this new technology will work in Firefox.
 A majority of the most popular add-ons are already compatible, so most users should not notice any changes.

-To see if you have incompatible extensions installed, click the menu button and choose (or enter about:addons in a new tab) to open the Add-ons Manager.
+If any incompatible extensions are installed, they will be shown in the Add-ons Manager as and choose (or enter about:addons in a new tab) to open the Add-ons Manager.
+Then click on .
 From there, you should be able to find recommended replacements for any legacy extensions.
-You can read more about this feature in this Add-ons blog post.
+You can read more about this feature in this Add-ons blog post..
+Click the menu button

 - If you need more help, please see Frequently asked questions - Firefox add-on technology is modernizing.